-The UMMC Cancer Institute thoracic care team includes thoracic surgeons, medical oncologists, radiation oncologists, radiologists, pulmonologists, pathologists, nurses, dietitians, and other specialists.
+The UMMC Cancer Center and Research Institute thoracic care team includes thoracic surgeons, medical oncologists, radiation oncologists, radiologists, pulmonologists, pathologists, nurses, dietitians, and other specialists.
 This team often sees complex cases, in particular those needing combined therapy with surgery, radiation and chemotherapy, or unusually complex surgery.

 Team members meet as a group each week to review imaging, pathology, and other matters unique to each patient.
 Together, they consider and discuss a patient's type of thoracic cancer, how advanced it is, and other conditions or personal matters that may impact treatment recommendations.
 Members follow National Comprehensive Cancer Network guidelines in developing treatment plans.

 This team also includes a coordinator who helps guide patients through the ins and outs of cancer treatment, and coordinates their initial appointment.

 Contact the coordinator to schedule appointments or ask questions beforehand.
 We’ll work to schedule all of your appointments at the same time to make your care easier and more convenient.
 Most services will be at the Cancer Center and Research Institute in the Jackson Medical Mall, but we also provide cancer care on the main campus at University Hospital and the University Physicians Pavilion.

 Lung cancer has few symptoms in its early stages, so screening is important for early detection and treatment.
 We use low-dose CT scans and electromagnetic bronchoscopy to detect and diagnose cancer more quickly than with other methods.